ajfriend/cyscs/readme.md

 # TODO
 - i get an error with `python setup.py` having to do with numpy includes; maybe I should be catching it and continue on...
-- check and convert scipy sparse matrices for input
 - do memory checks
 - check that options works as expected
 - how to package: `setup.py` can't import cython without adding cython as dependency? sub command?